Accessibility and Access Keys

 Each year hundreds of thousands of livestock animals are lost to barn fires.
 Not only do these animals suffer and die in horrible pain, but their losses cost farmers millions of dollars in lost revenue and often take years to recoup from insurance companies who consider animals assets instead of living beings.
 Furthermore, insurance payouts are slow, often up to 18 months, frequently resulting in bankruptcy for farmers without sufficient saved resources to pay employees or replenish their stock during that time.
 Farm fires can devastate whole families for years at a time.
 Early detection of fire and planning/training in fire response is fundamental to human and animal safety

 Evacuating animals can be difficult to impossible once a fire has started.
 Pigs and poultry are often housed too densely to make evacuation possible in any practical fashion, especially in Canadian winters where animals can die in just minutes of outdoor exposure.
 For this reason, these two industries suffer the highest animal losses from fires.
 Horses, on the other hand, are generally considered more valuable and are housed less densely, but evacuating horses involves other considerations.
 For one thing, horses may want to remain in their stalls during a fire because they think the stall is a safe and familiar place.
 Even when owners or handlers are on the scene in time to make a difference, there are numerous horror stories of horses breaking free from handlers and running back into burning barns.
-Keeping horses haltered, practicing fire drills and knowing the location of the fire exits can better prepare horse owners to react, should fire strike.
+Have a halter and lead at each stall (do not keep horses haltered), practicing fire drills and knowing the location of the fire exits can better prepare horse owners to react, should fire strike.